unownone/spenddy/README.md

 **Made with ❤️ for food lovers who want to understand their ordering patterns**

-*SwiggyScope - Bringing clarity to your food ordering journey* 🍽️📊
+*Spenddy - Bringing clarity to your food ordering journey* 🍽️📊